FrancisVarga/chrome-analytics-scripts/memory-bank/activeContext.md

 4. **Data Privacy and Security**: How to ensure that conversation data is handled securely and in compliance with privacy regulations, including data anonymization and access control.

 5. **Integration Strategy**: How to integrate with other systems and tools, including API design, webhook support, and SDK development.

+6. **HTTP Client Configuration**: How to configure the HTTP client library for optimal performance in different scenarios, including:
+   - Number of worker threads for parallel requests
+   - Batch sizes for large-scale operations
+   - Retry strategies for different types of failures
+   - Timeout settings for different API endpoints